-- S 3.
+S 3.
 Taxonomy of Vascular Plants.
 Credit four hours.
 Prerequisite course S 1 or its equivalent.
-Lectures, M T W Th, 2.
-Laboratory, M T W Th, 3-6, F, 2-5.
+Lectures, M T W Th, 8.
+Laboratory, M T W Th F, 2-5.
 Several all-day field trips will be arranged.
 Stone.
-Professor WIEGAND.
+Professor Wiegand.
 A study of the kinds of seed plants and ferns; their classification into genera, families, and orders; and field work on the local flora.
-Emphasis will be placed on wild plants but the more common cultivated plants will have some attention. on wild plants, but the more common cultivated plants will have some attention.
+Emphasis will be placed on wild plants, but the more common cultivated plants will have some attention.
 The course is planned to follow Course I and to furnish an introduction to the knowledge of field botany and to the classification of the higher plants, in preparation for special work in various departments and as an aid in teaching.
 Instruction will be given in herbarium methods.
-Laboratory fee, \$4; deposit, \$5. - S 4.
+Laboratory fee, \$4; deposit, \$3.

+S 4.
 Comparative Morphology of Fungi.
 Credit four hours.
-Equivalent to Plant Pathology 121.
-Prerequisite Course S 1 or its equivalent and permission to register.
-Lectures.
-M T W Th F, 9.
+Equivalent to Mycology 121.
+Prerequisite course S I or its equivalent and permission to register.
+Lectures, M T W Th F, 9.
 Bailey, West Basement.
 Laboratory, fifteen actual hours a week, by arrangement.
 Bailey, East Basement.
-Professor FITZ-PATRICK.
+Professor FITZPATRICK and Mr. SINDEN.